 2) Select Role assignments, then click + Add and then choose to Add role assignment.

 3) In the Add role assignment blade, you need to choose one of two different roles (Virtual Machine Administrator Login or Virtual Machine User Login).
 The user login obviously doesn’t have administrator rights, whereas the administrator login does.
 But for the purpose of this example, I want to be the administrator login for the virtual machine.

 4) Next, leave the ‘Assign access to‘ as default because we want to choose a user.
 Then choose the username that you’d like to give permission to and then click Save as shown in the figure below.
 You can also add an Azure AD security group where you have multiple users members of that group.

 5) Now that the user has been given the ability to login to your Windows Azure virtual machine, but there’s still more to it.

 6) Go back into your Windows 10 or Windows Server 2019 virtual machine in the Azure Portal, and then click on the Connect button that will allow you to download the RDP file.
 This will allow you to connect to the Public IP address of your Windows machine.

 7) Download the RDP file and save it on your machine (we need to edit the file in a later step).
 Next, you need to test that you are able to connect to your machine using your public IP address and the local account that you specified when you created the virtual machine.

-- Once you login to your machine with RDP, you need to open the Command Prompt window as administrator and type the following command: dsregcmd /status.
+8) Once you log in to your machine with RDP, you need to open the Command Prompt window as administrator and type the following command: dsregcmd /status.
 Microsoft says in their documentation here that you can view the device and SSO state by running this command.